openpnp/openpnp/Contact-Probing-Nozzle.md

 Note: some feeders like the [[BlindsFeeder]] still need a precise Z location configured (e.g. for cover actuatuation).

+### PCB Place Z Calibration

+The ContactProbeNozzle can also auto-learn the place Z location of parts on the PCB.
+No need to set PCB Z with much accuracy.

 ## What is it _not_?

 The ContactProbingNozzle does not cover other applications where Z coordinates must be sensed **without** making contact.
 This is called "Z probing" as opposed to "contact probing" and it often employs a laser displacement sensor.
 This page is _not_ about these.